SaraKmair/NYC-Airbnb/README.md

 personalized way of experiencing the world.
 This dataset describes the listing activity and metrics in NYC for 2019.

+Purpose of this analysis:
+What can we learn about each neighbourhood and the price in each neighbourhood?
+What can we learn about top hosts?
+What is the most popular room_type and what can we conclude from that?

+This project was done in R include Data exploration, univariate and bivariate analysis, Data visualization and detecting ourliers

 Dataset columns:
 id: listing ID
 name: short discription of the listing